 VMIA liability policies cover Victorian government departments, agencies and some community service organisations for civil claims for compensation for abuse.

-If you have an insurance policy with VMIA, we invite you to contact us so we can answer questions relating to your policy.
+If you have an insurance policy with VMIA, contact us so we can answer questions relating to your policy.